 Robots fit for the toughest missions

-We produce robotic systems that change the game in:
+We produce game-changing robotic systems that deliver critical insights and effects in:

 - Defence and Security, where it is imperative that we protect those who protect us;

 - Energy and Heavy Industry, where every ounce of efficiency squandered today is a debt owed to future generations; and